BoardTM/fractals/README.md

-# mandelbrot
+# fractals

-Just some fairly simple implementations of the mandelbrot set
+Just some fairly simple implementations of different fractals